Oak trees require trimming from time to time to maintain good form and health, as well as keeping them out of power lines and off buildings.

 You will need to refer to the tree Ordinance for your particular city to see whether you will need a permit.

 You can find the tree ordinance for your city here.

 In most cases, your trees should be trimmed in winter.
 The first reason is it’s better for your tree’s health.
 If you have fruit trees, this will ensure better fruit production and a bigger harvest.
 As an added bonus the second reason is it’s also cheaper.
 Tree services are generally scratching around for work in winter so will submit lower bids to win jobs in winter.

 Trimming in early spring is fine, but you don’t want to leave it too long.
 The reason is with warm weather comes bugs, pests, and fungal infections that can kill your tree.
-The reason we trim in late winter is your tree has a chance to heal its wounds and are not left wide open to infection.
+The reason we trim in late winter is your tree has a chance to heal its wounds and is not left wide open to infection.

 The law states that yes, your neighbor can trim any part of your tree hanging over their yard, BUT only if it is legal to do so.
 By legal I mean do they need a permit from the city to trim the tree? normally larger trees are protected and a permit might be required.
 Having an open dialog with your neighbor about your trees is the best way to handle these situations.

 You can but I don’t advise.
 Most trees service will want to look at the job before they give a firm price.
 This is because no two trees are the same and the price will also vary.
 I suggest getting 3 – 4 estimates from tree services willing to come out and view the job first.

 Tree trimming can be carried out without your presence.
 As long as the company has access to the tree and your property to remove the green waste it should not be an issue.

 If you have a professional do the job then they will dispose of the waste.
 If you have just rimmed your neighbor’s tree overhanging your fence, you can just throw the waste over their yard, but in the interest of keeping things civil, I would dispose of the waste yourself.
 Legally you are not required to do so.